Zilog8/UNFS2GO/README.md

 	unfs2go -o ./sharedDir

+If you want to use the shimFS (acts as a cache-ing layer for another backend.
+Might be useful for network filesystems) it has to be the first
+argument:

+	unfs2go -s -z ./zipfile.zip

 Backends:

 bind type  | configuration     | description
 ---------- | ----------------- | -----------
--o         | sharedDir         | shares a system path.
+-s         |                   | acts as a cache-ing layer for another backend -o         | sharedDir         | shares a system path.
 -z         | zipfile           | uses a zip file's contents.
 Read only.